unahouExosite/docs/exositeready/gwe/gmq/gateway_message_queuing_gmq.md

     -d "device_report={\"pressure\": \"63\"}"
 ```

-To change this to point at the `gmq` server endpoint.
+To change this to point at the `gmq` server endpoint:

 ```
 curl -XPOST localhost:8090/onep:v1/stack/alias \